 - So don’t shy encouraging your child and try to motivate your kid for each move the kid makes.

 - You can start slow with easy games.
 It is not necessary to complete a game with your kid once you start.
 You can abandon anytime and start a fresh new game if you feel things are getting complicated.

 - Doing this will not only make things easy for you to explain but also for your kids to understand the game and not lose interest early on.

 - Try to apply everything that you taught in the actual game.

 - Like for example whenever you are doing castling ask the kid questions about it to test the knowledge.
 Thus increase the involvement.

-Gradually, day by day if you follow the steps and while playing teach your kids all the rules and principles, then you are definitely going to see the improvement.
+Gradually, day by day if you follow the steps and while playing teach your kids all the concepts and principles, then you are definitely going to see the improvement.

-See, one thing I need to make sure is that you can just show your kid a youtube video about chess basics and get away from your duty as a parent.
+See, you can just show your kid a YouTube video about chess basics and get away from your duty as a parent.

 So that’s it!
-Hope I was able to help you giving a proper guideline about how to teach the kids to play chess.
-Remember that everything taught here is enough to teach your kids to play a chess game and compete with the opponent.
+Hope I was able to help you give a proper guideline about how to teach the kids to play chess.

-But as every skill takes time to learn chess does so.
-Gradually your kid will able to understand things more easily.
+Remember, it may take some time to learn chess.
+But gradually, your kid will be able to understand things more easily.
 Your goal should be to develop an interest in chess.
 Everything else will come automatically.